 Each team member has received peer support training, suicide prevention training and has been oriented to the procedures and protocols established by the Boots on the Ground steering committee.

-This dedicated team will soon be providing confidential Peer Support 24/7 to First Responders across the Province.
+This dedicated team provides confidential and anonymous Peer Support 24/7 to First Responders across the Province.
 The Boots on the Ground team is also in a unique position to be able to provide in person peer support 24/7 in the GTA.
 (This will expand across the Province in the future)

 Boots On The Ground is a non-profit organization completely run and staffed by volunteers.